iremaydi/iremaydi/README.md

 ---

 ## 🔎 About Me
-I am a Computer Engineering graduate focused on Artificial Intelligence, Data Analysis, and Web Development.
+Computer Engineering graduate focused on Artificial Intelligence, Data Analysis and Web Development.
-I build projects where data is processed, analyzed, and transformed into meaningful insights that support decision-making.
+I enjoy building systems where data is processed, analyzed and transformed into meaningful insights.

 ---